What is a “Kei Truck,” anyway?

 But other than the regulations regarding exterior dimensions and engine capacity, the world of Japanese kei vehicles is very wide.
 You’ll find all types, from hatchback (three or five door), to sedan bodies (very rare, actually; only the Daihatsu Opti comes to mind), to vans, to pickup trucks, to sports cars.
 They are all very economical and quite capable little machines.
 I have owned, driven, and used many of them.
 Just off the top of my head, I’ve had three kei hatchbacks, a Daihatsu Mira, a Mitsubishi Minica, and another Daihatsu Mira; which I’m driving today and never want to sell!.

-I’ve had four off road kei cars: three Jimnys (see our Jimny page here on the main Japan Car Direct website; the flat desert tan coloured SJ10 Jimny is mine, yeah!) and a Mitsubishi Pajero Mini; which I’m driving today and never want to sell!.
+I’ve had four off road kei cars: three Jimnys (check out our Suzuki Jimny models on the main Japan Car Direct website; the flat desert tan coloured SJ10 Jimny is mine, yeah!) and a Mitsubishi Pajero Mini; which I’m driving today and never want to sell!.

 I’ve had a Subaru Sambar Diaz van; which I am no longer driving and regret selling!